-Depending on the insurance company, TPD coverage can be either embedded in the main plan, or as a rider.
+Depending on the plan, TPD coverage can be either embedded in the main plan or as a rider, usually the latter.

-Insurance companies can have different definitions for their TPD coverage (see the policy documents).
+Insurance companies can have different definitions for their TPD coverage (check the policy documents).

-But as a broad definition, the name suggest what it covers: TOTAL AND PERMANENT disability.
+But as a broad definition, the name suggests what it covers: total and permanent disability.